Grow Vertical? Pros and Cons

 Some makes of rock wool slabs are specifically designed to be used horizontally, the actual wool is weaved horizontal to ensure nutrient dripped into the slab is dispersed evenly and there is an equal amount of resistance to the roots as they fill the slab.
 When you’re using a vertical grow system, make sure you use a slab with a multi-directional weave, otherwise plants at the bottom of the slab won’t receive enough feed.

 If your plants stretch in the system, you will end up with more leaf than bud!
 The key to cultivating short, stocky plants is maintaining a consistent temperature - not just during lights on, but also when lights are off.
-Invest in a max / min thermometer to record your high and low temperatures.
+Invest in a smart system or max/min thermometer to record your high and low temperatures.
 Large fluctuations can cause your plants to stretch or the canopy to become uneven.
 If necessary, increase your extraction during lights on and utilise an oil heater in the room during lights off.
 Keep your ‘day’ and ‘night’ temperatures close and your plants will remain short.

-Each of the vertical systems on the market feed the plants using drip irrigation, with the plants only being in the system for 8-10 weeks, you want to make it through the grow without having to deal with any blocked lines.
+Vertical grow systems available on the market typically feed plants using drip irrigation, and with the cannabis plants only being in the system for 8-10 weeks, you want to make it through the grow without having to deal with any blocked lines.
 It would be a huge pain in the arse to have to take the system apart a few weeks from the end because a drip line is blocked.
 Use a 100% mineral nutrient and avoid using thick, gloopy flowering stimulators.
 Investing in a line cleaning additive will also keep things running nice and clean.

 When you’re packing a space with multiple plants it’s really important to keep your humidity in check, especially when you’re plants are flowering.
 Multiple plants, growing closely together in an environment with little air flow and high humidity is a sure-fire recipe for powdery mildew and botrytis (aka the dreaded bud rot!).
 There’s nothing worse than getting to the end of a successful grow and losing half of your buds because they’ve rotted away.
 Extraction is key when using vertical systems, make sure that you are replacing the air in the room at least once a minute and get a clip fan blowing across the canopy to prevent any pockets of stale air from getting trapped amongst the foliage.